refractionPOINT/lce_doc/docs/events.md

 }
 ```

+### NEW_TCP6_CONNECTION
+Generated when a new TCPv6 connection is established, either inbound or outbound.

+Platforms: Windows, Linux, MacOS

+### NEW_UDP4_CONNECTION
+Generated when a new UDPv6 socket "connection" is established, either inbound or outbound.

+Platforms: Windows, Linux, MacOS

+### TERMINATE_TCP4_CONNECTION
+Generated when a TCPv4 connection terminates.

+### TERMINATE_UDP4_CONNECTION
+Generated when a UDPv4 socket terminates.

+### TERMINATE_TCP6_CONNECTION
+Generated when a TCPv6 connection terminates.

+### TERMINATE_UDP6_CONNECTION
+Generated when a UDPv6 socket terminates.

 ### HIDDEN_MODULE_DETECTED
 Generated when the signature of an executable module is found in memory without
 being known by the operating system.